slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"Truth prevails where opinions are free."
 -- Thomas Paine [1737]*

+> *"All truth passes through three stages: First, it is ridiculed; second, it is violently opposed; and third, it is accepted as self-evident."
+-- Arthur Schopenhauer [1788]*

 > *"It is easier for the world to accept a simple lie than a complex truth."
 -- Alexis de Tocqueville [1805]*

 > *"Truth emerges from the clash of adverse ideas."
 -- John Stuart Mill [1806]*

-> *"Sometimes people don’t want to hear the truth because they don’t want their ilusions destroyed."
+> *"Sometimes people don’t want to hear the truth because they don’t want their ilusions destroyed." (...)
+"All truths that are kept silent become poisonous."
 -- Friedrich Nietzsche [1844]*

 > *"The truth is rarely pure and never simple."